dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

-`--ignore`: Columns for which do not check whether have a different description.
+`--ignore`: Columns that should not be checked for having a different description.

 #### Example